rebryant/pgpbs-artifact/README.txt

   each benchmark.

 run-pgbdd:
   The parity problems can be solved using the earlier solver PGBDD.
   The performance is not as good as PGPBS, but it's better than that of any other known proof-generating SAT solver.
+The results are saved as the file results-pgbdd.txt.

 test-pgbdd:
   Run simple examples with PGBDD